isambard-sc/openportal/docs/cmdline/README.md

 2. Compile only this example by navigating to each of the `portal` and `cluster` subdirectories and running `cargo build`.
 To run, you will need to use `cargo run` in each.

+However, it is much easier now to use `make` and work with the executables in the `target/debug` directory.
+The commands below assume you are using these executables.

 ## Running the Example